Bill Fay: Covers and appreciation

 The American band The War on Drugs covered Fay's song "I Hear You Calling" at shows throughout 2014.

 His song "Be Not So Fearful" was covered by A.C.
 Newman in 2014, and was used in the episode "Us" of The Walking Dead.

 In 2008 the English singer Marc Almond recorded a live version of "Cosmic Boxer" and it was released on his album In 'Bluegate Fields': Live at Wilton's Music Hall.

+In a widely available live bootleg recording of a show at The Great American Music Hall in San Francisco in February 2009, Stephen Malkmus of the band Pavement, covered Fay's "We Have Laid Here".